The 41 Best Free SEO Tools For Just About EVERY Purpose (2022)

 - Learn more advanced, Google-specific formulas.
 (Fetch data from other sheets with IMPORTRANGE and get website data using IMPORTXML)

-If you’re on a budget and just needs a simple program that can send out mass emails, why not give GMass a try?
+If you’re on a budget and just need a simple program that can send out mass emails, why not give GMass a try?

 The free version limits you to sending 50 emails per day.
 It hooks into Gmail and is very easy to use.